 "Old" mould guidelines were often criticised for applying recommendations to all interiors without making any differentiation.
 Practical interpretation has often been interpreted as having the same requirements in living rooms as in adjoining rooms outside the home or even in garages.
 Therefore, utilisation classes with different requirements for assessment and above all, for remediation of mould infestation, will be introduced in the future.
 This guideline explains in detail the individual utilisation classes and their requirements.
 Since distinct approaches primarily have an effect on the remediation of mould infestation, in the case of damage, the description of each utilisation class is given at the beginning of the chapter on Measures (Section 6.1).
-Individual remediation recommendations generally apply to utilisation class II and the text explains where distinct approaches can be applied to other utilisation classes (III or IV).
+Individual remediation recommendations generally apply to utilisation class II and the text explains where distinct approaches can be applied (Utilisation class III).

 This guideline applies to offices, schools, kindergartens, theatres and other public spaces as well as to all living and other spaces - i.e. within the utilisation level - with permanent or restricted use (utilisation class II).
 The guideline does not apply to canteen kitchens, restaurants, food companies and working places contaminated by production-related microorganisms.
 In hospitals and similar facilities, special hygienic requirements apply which are not dealt with in this guideline (see Section 6.1, utilisation class I).
-Utilisation classes III and IV describe areas outside the utilisation level (see Section 6.1).
+Utilisation class III describes areas outside the utilisation level (see Section 6.1).

-In the past, the recommendation as to when infested components must be removed or when it is sufficient to seal them off so that no mould spores and dead components enter the room air, has often been interpreted differently.
+In the past, the recommendation as to when infested components must be removed.
 The new guideline deals with this issue in a more differentiated way and with regard to utilisation classes.

 Biocide applications (often mistakenly referred to as disinfectant measures) are in most cases inappropriate for mould remediation and are used far too frequently in practice.
 Therefore, the new guideline gives clear recommendations to individual cases where the use of biocides makes sense and where it should be avoided.

 Finally, guideline recommendations, occupational health and safety requirements and some other formal aspects have been updated.